How Old Is America

 Fight for Independence

+How old is America?
 The 13 English colonies officially attempted to break away from the British Empire on July 4, 1776, as most Americans are aware, by signing the Declaration of Independence.
-By this document, they were acknowledged by Great Britain as an independent nation.
+In this document, they were acknowledged by Great Britain as an independent nation.
 This law was signed by anti-king American rebels in Philadelphia.
 This act sparked the American Revolution, the well-known fight between the American colonies and their king for the freedom of the settlers.
-All of us are aware that the Patriots overcame the Redcoats, and in 1787 they established the United States Constitution, outlining the different privileges and DEMOCRACY that their people now enjoyed.
+All of us are aware that the Patriots overcame the Redcoats, and in 1787 they established the United States Constitution, outlining the different privileges and democracy that their people now enjoyed.
 The United States of America was subsequently created as a result.

 Birth of a Nation